moaaz-ashour/Spotify-Search-Project/README.md

 # Spotify Search project.
-Connect to OMBD API and Spotify Search API.
+Connect to Spotify Search API.
 Users search for their favorite song so they get related results.
 Technologies: jQuery and Handlebars.js.